Ash-Olorenshaw/CartLang/README.md

 py cart.py -h
 ```

-This project also comes with two example CartLang files that you can try and sift through:
+This project also comes with two example ShepLang files that you can try and sift through:

-`example.cart` and `test.cart`
+`example.shep` and `test.shep`